Engineering professional practice

 450 hours of professional practice

-*A professional engineer is someone who is degree qualified in engineering.
+To claim Type A hours, you must be supervised by a professional engineer that is degree qualified in engineering.
 Supervisors that do not hold an engineering qualification but hold an equivalent or related qualification may be approved on a case-by-case basis by the Faculty.
-Email your request for approval to employability@eait.uq.edu.au
+Email your request for approval to employability@eait.uq.edu.au.

 You cannot be supervised by a near relative or close associate as this would be a conflict of interest.
 Examples of near relatives are parents, partners and siblings.
 Examples of close associates are friends and neighbours.